Quick ratio analysis

 Problems with Quick Ratio Analysis

 The quick ratio can be misleading.
-Consider the following issues:
+Consider the following issues with it:

 • Window dressing.
 If a company knows that its quick ratio is being reviewed by a creditor or lender, it can take certain steps to make the ratio look better than it really is, by delaying the timing of payments and the recognition of supplier invoices.
 You can sidestep this problem by requesting sufficient information to calculate the ratio for many periods in the past, when the company was presumably not engaged in altering its reported results.
 Viewing the ratio on a trend line will make it more apparent that window dressing is being used in the current period.